Communication Studies

 What is Communication Studies?

 Once commonly known as “Speech,” Communication Studies broadly encompasses a wide breadth of communication practices, domains, and contexts which function as distinct subfields within the discipline.
-These subfields include (but are not limited to): professional and business communication, interpersonal/relational communication, intercultural communication, rhetoric, public relations (PR) and marketing, mass communications and (social) media, game studies, and communication education/pedagogy.
+These subfields include (but are not limited to): professional and business communication, interpersonal/relational communication, intercultural communication, rhetoric, public relations (PR) and marketing, mass communication and (social) media, game studies, and communication education/pedagogy.
 Undergraduate degrees (BS or BA) in Communication/Communication Studies consistently rank among the ten most popular among college students, with recipients earning average salaries exceeding those with degrees in general education, psychology, sociology, English, or history.

-Why Communications Studies?
+Why Communication Studies?

 Those with degrees (undergraduate, Masters, or PhDs) in Communication/Studies have an exceptionally adaptable, transferable, and important skill set that proves invaluable across many professional fields.
-Degree holders often go on to work in the areas of media (radio, television, film, journalism), marketing, education, state/national associations, politics, various industries including technology, business (management, ownership, etc.), public communications, counseling and support services, the arts, fundraising, sales, consulting, training and development, and nonprofits.
-Among the most common jobs for communication majors are communications director (mid-career pay: $80,300), social media strategist (mid-career pay: $64,300), and digital strategist (mid-career pay: $70,900).
+Degree holders often go on to work in the areas of media (radio, television, film, journalism), marketing, education, state/national associations, politics, various industries including technology, business (management, ownership, etc.), public communication, counseling and support services, the arts, fundraising, sales, consulting, training and development, and nonprofits.
+Among the most common jobs for communication majors are communication director (mid-career pay: $80,300), social media strategist (mid-career pay: $64,300), and digital strategist (mid-career pay: $70,900).
 Graduates also regularly create startup companies and/or pursue graduate education in fields such as law, business, psychology, sociology, social work, and communication.

 Required Courses: